BibinBJacob/asic-design-class/README.md

 # Task 4 :  RISC-V Instruction Encodings

-This repository provides the 32-bit binary  encodings for a set of RISC-V instructions.
+32-bit binary  encodings for a set of RISC-V instructions is calculated.
 The encodings cover various types of instructions, including arithmetic, logical, immediate, store, load, and branch operations.

 ## Instruction Types